Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 * No need for SSH or key pairs
 * Logs sessions to CloudWatch or S3
 * Ideal for secure, auditable access

+####  What is AWS Backup?

+A centralized backup service to automate backup of AWS resources:

+* Supports RDS, EBS, DynamoDB, EFS, etc.
+* Enables scheduled, compliant, and encrypted backups
+* Integrates with AWS Organizations for centralized control

+####  What is AWS Lambda?

+A serverless compute service that runs code in response to events.

+* No provisioning or managing servers
+* Pay only for execution time
+* Common triggers: API Gateway, S3 uploads, DynamoDB streams